The strategic use of metaphor in healthcare can put feelings among the vital signs we read, monitor and improve.

-Sharing their work, participants join in non-interpretative, "definitional" commentary, the structure of which supports SAFER exploration of feelings (Secure Affect Framing, Expression and Reflection) by inhibiting the reinforcement of counter-productive thought modes common to states of anxiety, stress, depression and professional burnout.
+Sharing their work, participants join in non-interpretative, "definitional" commentary, the structure of which supports SAFER exploration of negative feelings (Secure Affect Framing, Expression and Reflection), mitigating counter-productive thought modes common to states of anxiety, stress, depression and professional burnout.

 Insightful and often surprising, each poetic self-report is suitable for inclusion in charts, group sharing, personal and professional reflection, and as a guide to collaborative problem-solving.

 Metaphor-mirroring guides creative introspection, productive dialogue, empathic listening and a view toward change.